-Now Accepting Session Proposals Through Friday, April 5, 2019
+The Deadline For Accepting Session Proposals Has Been Extended To Friday, April 19th, 2019

 Call for Conference Session Proposals

 The American Planning Association – Maryland Chapter announces its Call for Session Proposals for the 2019 Biennial Planning Conference, which will be held October 6 through 8 at the Rocky Gap Resort & Casino, in Cumberland, Maryland.
 We hope you will be inspired by this year’s theme: Negotiating Change – Balancing Development, Climate Change, and Preservation in Maryland.

 Our hope is to bring current issues, trends, challenges, and solutions that are shaping the planning profession today to the conference, but we need YOU to make that happen.
 We encourage you to propose new ideas, new presentation formats, solutions, tools, interactive sessions, and mobile workshops.
 We also invite participants to consider presenting in our Lightning Round sessions — where participants join others in a fast-paced series of entertaining 15-minute mini-presentations.

 All sessions are usually scheduled in 90-minute increments.
 The exception is the Lighting Rounds that are assembled into a combined session of 90 minutes (15 Minutes per Speaker/Topic, 5 Speakers max) in length.
 We are also accepting posters for the Conference’s poster session from both students and professional planners.

 Moderated Panel Presentation.
 A 90 minute session consisting of 70 minutes of content and 20 minutes for questions.

 Workshop.
 A 90 minute session consisting of 70 minute “lesson” on a practice, strategy, research method or other topics such that an attendee may replicate all or some of the methods presented, followed by 20 minutes for questions.